 (g) for the purpose only of the prohibition of the sale or supply to, or the prohibition of the purchase or obtaining by, a juvenile of liquor but not otherwise — any road open to or used by the public, including any footpath or reservation adjoining the road, and vehicle on or adjacent to the road.

-(2) Subject to this Act, a person who sells or supplies, or permits the sale or supply of, liquor to a juvenile on regulated premises commits an offence.
+(2) Subject to this Act, a person who —

+(a) sells or supplies, or permits the sale or supply of, liquor to; or

+(b) permits the consumption or possession of liquor by,

+a juvenile on regulated premises commits an offence.

-Penalty: $2 000.
+Penalty: $10 000.